makersacademy/CV/README.md

 ## Rizwan ALi

 ```
-As a...
-Junior Web Developer
+As a...       hardworking individual and passionate about enhancing user experience with the technology
 I want to...
-Find an organisation where I can serve as a developer, work in a team, pair, solo (where applicable) and enhance my programing skills
+Find an organisation where I can serve as a developer, work in a team, pair and enhance my programing skills
 So that...
-I can continue learning and implementing best practices.
+I can continue learning about user experience with the technology and implementing best practices.
 ```

 ## Skills